Aria Giovanni: Personal life

-During her October 30, 2002 appearance on The Howard Stern Show, Giovanni stated that on November 3, 1998, her 21st birthday, she married her boyfriend of five years.
-During the same appearance, she revealed that she had been living with guitarist John 5 for the past five months and that this was the first time she dated someone in the entertainment industry.
-Giovanni and John 5 married in 2005, but they later divorced.
+On The Howard Stern Show, Giovanni stated that she married her boyfriend of five years on her 21st birthday, November 3, 1998.
+During the same appearance, she revealed that she had been living with guitarist John 5 for the past five months and that this was the first time she had dated someone in the entertainment industry.
+Giovanni and John 5 married in 2005, but later divorced.